Applied Social Sciences

 Additional Costs

-The following course-related costs are not included in the course fees:
+Some other costs are not included in the course fees:

 - The cost of books that you may wish to purchase.

-- Costs associated with your placement / study abroad
+- Costs associated with any placement / study abroad

-- Accommodation and Living costs
+- Accommodation and Living Costs

 - Printing

-Funding
+Student Funding

 Students from other parts of the UK should visit the appropriate website: